American Landscape with Revolutionary Heroes

 What did the American colonists declare in the Declaration of Independence?
 They declared they were at war with Great Britain and its king and were independent states and no longer a part of the British Empire.
 A democratic nation called the United States of America was formed under the following beliefs: “We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.”

 What are the Constitution and the Bill of Rights?
 The Constitution is the supreme law of the United States.
 It sets out the relationship of the federal government with the states, citizens and all people within the country.
 It creates the three branches of the national government.
 What are the three branches of national government?
 There is a legislative branch with two chambers including a House of Representatives and a Senate, there is an executive branch led by the President, and there is a judicial branch headed by the Supreme Court.
 What is the Bill of Rights?
 The Bill of Rights is the name for the first ten amendments of the Constitution, which limit the power of the United States federal government.
-The Bill of Rights protect the natural rights of liberty and property, including freedoms of religion, speech, a free press, free assembly, and free association, as well as the right to bear arms.
+The Bill of Rights protect the natural rights of liberty and property.

 Not only are there leaders in government, there are leaders in science and technology as well.
 Name some inventions and discoveries that have spurred change.
 Specifically, how have inventions and discoveries made communities more productive and interdependent, and how have they changed the way people live?
 One leader in the field of science and technology is Alexander Graham Bell.
 In 1876 he received the United States patent for the telephone, which would connect communities across vast distances.
 Another leader is Thomas Edison.
 In 1879 he invented a carbon filament in a light bulb that improved on a fifty-year-old idea, which allowed light to be generated for many hours and at a cost that was affordable for the average household.
 The light bulb would improve economies and would greatly change how people live.
 Two important inventors that I am sure you have heard of are Orville and Wilbur Wright.
 It is generally held that in 1903 these brothers were the first to fly and sustain in the air a manned, engine-powered, heavier-than-air plane.
 Airplanes would change the way people live.
 They would connect communities across vast distances and would make communities more interdependent.
 Another important scientific leader was Alexander Fleming.
 In 1928 he discovered the penicillin antibiotic agent that would cure men of infections and greatly improve lives.